 Graduates must return all gowns back to gowning within 1.5 hours of the end of the ceremony.

 You will be allocated a seat number in the graduands reserved seating area.
-Please do not move from your allocated seat as you are seated in the order you will be presented to the Chancellor.
+It is important that you remain in your allocated seat as you are seated in the order you will be presented to the Chancellor.

 Guest seating and children